-You can show us your support, give suggestions and grievances; we appreciate your feedback!
+You can show us your support, and give suggestions and grievances; we appreciate your feedback!

 Ans: As the camera sees the temperature differences, it can work in daylight too, provided it is not too flooded by visible light.
-Operating temperature range can be at play here.
+The operating temperature range can be at play here.

 Ans: Yes, as thermal monoculars pick up body heat, they can look for guns and hidden weapons on the body.